schklom/Mirror-workflows/CONTRIBUTING.md

 ## Contributing translations

 Believe it or not, people also spam using Weblate.
-Therefore, there's some minor jumping through hoops involved here:
+Therefore, some minor jumping through hoops is involved here:

 1. Register on [Weblate](https://weblate.tt-rss.org/) / forums;
 2. Post in the [Weblate discussion thread](https://community.tt-rss.org/t/easier-translations-with-weblate/1680) on the forum, ask to be added to a project